Cerchie/tutorials/handling-null-values-in-avro-and-protobuf/kafka/README.md

                 .setTotalCost(random.nextDouble() * random.nextInt(100));
 ```

 We can see that the developer who wrote this app 'forgot' to write the `setItem()` method that adds an item.
 This means that the value will be null.
-But when you run you run `./gradlew :handling-null-values-in-avro-and-protobuf:kafka:runProtoProducer` and `./gradlew :handling-null-values:kafka:runProtoConsumer` no errors will arise.
+But when you run you run `./gradlew :handling-null-values-in-avro-and-protobuf:kafka:runProtoProducer` and `./gradlew :handling-null-values-in-avro-and-protobuf:kafka:runProtoConsumer` no errors will arise.
 That's because Protobuf automatically handles default values.

 The message will look something like this in Confluent Cloud: